kaalam/document.source/jazz_reference/pages/starting_compile_jazz.md

 <span class="label label-info">Prerequisites</span>

 {% include tip.html content="We try to make Jazz as self-contained and version independent as possible.
-Any version that is recent enough to support C++11, Python 2.7 or 3.x, R 3.x should be fine.
+Any version that is recent enough to support C++11, R 3.x should be fine.
 The list of prerequisites may not be complete.
 Please, help us completing it if you find missing tools or version conflicts." %}

 Make sure you are running a Linux box including (see the why column to decide if you need it):